Dean of Students

 - Master's degree required.
 Doctorate preferred.

-- Minimum of seven years of progressive experience in Student Affairs and Student Conduct at the director level or above.
+- Minimum of seven years of progressive experience in Student Affairs / Student Conduct at the Associate Director / Director level or above.

 - Strong leadership skills that promote dedication, creativity, innovation and growth.